hereishd/K8S_Tools/ArgoCD/readme.md

 * **argocd-server-...** : Basically, this is the API server of ArgoCD.
 It is reponsible for letting you interact with Argo CD via the CLI or web UI. (takes all the requests from the users).

 ## Creating an application from the UI
+It is now time to try careting our fisrt app with ArgoCD.<br/>
+For this, ArgoCD itself maintains repositorys with example apps to allow us to practice with ArgoCD.
+Here is the url: [https://github.com/argoproj/argocd-example-apps](https://github.com/argoproj/argocd-example-apps).<br/>
+I will use the guestbook app to start off with.
+In this repo there is a simple deployment yaml and service yaml.

 ## Install & Setup ArgoCD CLI
 * Install the CLI:<br/>